This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Let’s use Rembrandt lighting as an example.
 You can easily identify it by the dynamic shapes (triangles) that are formed on the subject’s cheek.

-The shadow that it forms creates an air of mysteriousness around it, while also making a shadow that aligns with the subject’s jaw which presumably makes them slimmer.
+The shadow it forms creates an air of mysteriousness around it.
+It also makes a shadow that aligns with the subject’s jaw, which presumably makes them slimmer.

 Each piece of lighting has its own unique appeal and special shadows that make it more identifiable.

-Want it more three-dimensional, then use less creamer and less sugar.
+If you want it more three-dimensional, then use less creamer and less sugar.
 Feeling moody and dramatic?
-Then use a lot of coffee and cream.
+Then, use a lot of coffee and cream.

 Different situations need different solutions!